pbloem/profane-tmesis/if-croesus-goes-to-war.md

 And here stood this fool, just days after we had performed the rites, after we had all mourned for her, as a household master and slave alike, sullying her belongings with his greedy fingers.
 And of all the things he could choose to steal, he picks the one item I would keep above all to remember her by.

 I beat him.
 I kept beating.
 I was not a skilled fighter.
 I broke as many bones in my own hands as I did in his face.
 But he did not resist or fight back.
-If Midas had not found us, and put himself between us.
-I would surely have killed him.
+If Midas had not found us, I would surely have killed him.
 When my rage had subsided, Midas took him away and sold him to a caravan bound for the east.
 We lost a fortune, selling him in that state, but it ensured that he would be taken far out of our lives, instead of lingering around the village.

 But for Hyllus, I would have let that fire burn me to ash.
 That little boy, asleep in his little bed, offered me a refuge from my rage.
 A different kind of sorrow.